9 Ways to Save Money on Truckload Shipping

-Here are 10 ways you can save money on FTL shipping:
+Here are 9 ways to save money on truckload shipping:

 1. Improve Internal Efficiency